 Nuclear Medicine is a dynamic and progressive medical imaging modality, used to diagnose and treat pathologies in a safe and painless environment.

-Nuclear Medicine is the process of small amounts of radiation that are injected, inhaled or ingested to target a specific organ and demonstrate its function on a molecular level.
+Nuclear Medicine Imaging is the process of injecting, inhaling or ingesting small amounts of radiation to target a specific organ and demonstrate its function on a molecular level using a gamma camera.
 Nuclear Medicine can differ to other radiological procedures as it can often identify physiological changes and progression of disease before anatomical changes occur.

-In most Nuclear Medicine procedures the injection administered, will decay away and will be excreted via the urinary system over the following 4-48 hours after your injection.
+In Nuclear Medicine procedures the dose administered will decay away and will be excreted via the urinary system over the following 4-48 hours after your injection.

 Yes you can be around children and pregnant women, however we do advise to minimise your time with them and maximise your distance where possible.
 As you will be injected with a small amount of radioactivity for your medical benefit, it is in their best interest not to be unnecessarily exposed, as a foetus and young children are more radiosensitive than you.

-Due to the known side effects of radiation to an unborn foetus, and the necessity to administered small amounts of radiation to perform the scan, in most cases we do not perform nuclear medicine procedures on pregnant women, unless a medical benefit outweighs any potential harm to the foetus.
+In most cases we do not perform nuclear medicine procedures on pregnant women, unless a medical benefit outweighs any potential risks.
 This will be discussed between the Nuclear Medicine Radiologist and your referring Doctor.
 If you are pregnant or suspect you are pregnant, please advise your Doctor and the technologist.

-Gastroesophageal Reflux Disease is caused by a weakening in the esophageal sphincter, which allows stomach acid to flow back up into your esophagus.
-This constant flow of stomach acid irritates the lining of the esophagus, causing inflammation and discomfort.
+A Nuclear Medicine GORD study is used to investigate Gastroesophageal Reflux Disease.
+This disease is caused by a weakening in the esophageal sphincter, which allows stomach acid to flow back up into your oesophagus.
+This constant flow of stomach acid irritates the lining of the oesophagus, causing inflammation and discomfort.

 · A burning sensation in the chest (heartburn)